Stork-Oracle/stork-external/apps/docs/chain_pusher.md

 ### Rust

 Please ensure you've run `make rust` in the root of this repo before running the pusher, as portions of the pusher rely on calls to libraries built with rust and linked to the pusher via cgo.
+This is not necessary if you are running via docker.

 ## EVM Chain Setup